• Skip to primary navigation

 Instructions

-• Peel, pit, and slice mangoes into small pieces.
+• Peel, pit, and slice mangos into small pieces.
 Transfer to a blender or food processor and blend into a very smooth purée, at least 1 minute, until no fibrous texture remains.
 For an extra-smooth result, strain the purée through a fine sieve.

 • In a large bowl, combine cold water and gelatin.
 Stir for 30-45 seconds until it thickens.
 The mixture will become gel-like and may have a slight smell; this is normal and will disappear once combined with the other ingredients.